degory/ghul/README.md

 ### Template ghūl application project

-If you only want to use the compiler to build an application, as opposed to contributing to the development of the compiler itself, then take a look at the [ghūl application template](https://github.com/degory/ghul-application-template) repository
+If you only want to use the compiler to build an application, as opposed to contributing to the development of the compiler itself, then take a look at the [ghūl console template](https://github.com/degory/ghul-console-template) repository

 ### Build time dependencies for the compiler itself
 - Linux (native, WSL2, or in a container)
 - The [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) SDK
 - Bash

-See the [template application](https://github.com/degory/ghul-application-template) README for detailed instructions on setting up your build environment
+See the [template application](https://github.com/degory/ghul-console-template) README for detailed instructions on setting up your build environment

 ### Optional dependencies

-- [Visual Studio Code](https://code.visualstudio.com) will give you rich language support via the [ghūl VSCode language extension](https://github.com/degory/ghul-vsce/releases).
+- [Visual Studio Code](https://code.visualstudio.com) will give you rich language support via the [ghūl VSCode language extension](https://marketplace.visualstudio.com/items?itemName=degory.ghul).

 ### Runtime dependencies for ghūl applications
 - [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0)

 ### Building applications with ghūl

-There is limited support right now for building ghūl applications other than the compiler itself.
 The [hello-world](https://github.com/degory/hello-world) project shows a small example ghūl program, with VSCode config and an example GitHub build workflow

 ### To build the compiler from Visual Studio Code